WordPress vs Squarespace: How to Know Which One is Right for Your Business

 • Relies heavily on plugins and coding for customization

-• If you use a common theme, without customizing it, your website may end up looking very similar to someone else’s
+• If you use a common theme without customizing it, your website may end up looking very similar to someone else’s

-Squarespace design
+Squarespace visual design

 PROS

-• High quality designed templates
+• High-quality designed templates

 • High-level design customization is available without needing coding knowledge